isaqb-org/glossary/manuscript/2-terms-M-Z.md

 ### Perspective

-A perspective is used to consider a set of related quality properties of a system.
+A perspective is used to consider a set of related quality properties and concerns of a system.

 Architects apply perspectives iteratively to the system's _architectural views_ in order to assess the effects of _architectural design decisions_ across multiple _viewpoints_ and _architectural views_.